What to Do After You Are Injured on the Job

 Get the medical care you deserve after your workplace injury

 New York’s workers’ compensation system exists to make sure injured or sick workers like yourself get the medical care you need and deserve.
 Discover what our board-certified doctors can do for you.
 Contact IMC Bone Doc and schedule an appointment at one of our seven New York locations.
 In many cases, we can provide all your medical care – from your initial diagnosis using state-of-the-art medical equipment to surgery and physical therapy – in one convenient place.
-You can reach us online or call 1-888-BONE-DOC (266-3362).
+You can reach us online or call us.
 Many of our surgeons have same-day appointments available.
 Your health and well-being is our priority at IMC Bone Doc.